codacy/codacy-eslint-legacy/docs/description/no-undefined.md

 * Checking if a value is `undefined` should be done with `typeof`.
 * Using the `void` operator to generate the value of `undefined` if necessary.

-As an alternative, you can use the [no-global-assign](no-global-assign.md) and [no-shadow-restricted-names](no-shadow-restricted-names.md) rules to prevent `undefined` from being shadowed or assigned a different value.
+As an alternative, you can use the [no-global-assign](no-global-assign) and [no-shadow-restricted-names](no-shadow-restricted-names) rules to prevent `undefined` from being shadowed or assigned a different value.
 This ensures that `undefined` will always hold its original, expected value.

 ## Rule Details

 This rule aims to eliminate the use of `undefined`, and as such, generates a warning whenever it is used.

 Examples of **incorrect** code for this rule:

+::: incorrect

 ```js
 /*eslint no-undefined: "error"*/